-The Community Farming Initiative
+Community Farming Initiative

-The initiative will set its production system among families who are living around water sources.
-Using small modular rearing ponds or any other system (cages concrete ponds etc.), a family could operate a number of cages/ponds according to its available land.
+The initiative places its production system among families who are living around water sources.
+Using small modular rearing ponds or any other system, such as cages, concrete, ponds etc., a family can operate a number of cages/ponds according to its available land.

-A management and supporting center will operate the fingerlings hatchery to supply the farmers; feeding center, laboratory, extension service processing plant, cold storage rooms, marketing, distribution, equipment store, credit assistance and other elements for integrating business.
+The managing center also operates the processing plant, cold storage rooms, marketing, distribution, equipment store, credit assistance and other elements for business integration.

 Community Farm in Africa (Cages & Earth ponds)

-Rational & Benefits
+Rationale & Benefits

-Reduce malnutrition, illnesses and medical cost.
+- Reduces malnutrition, illnesses and medical cost.

-Reduce food cost for family and external expenditure on food.
+- Reduces food cost for family and external expenditure on food.